Student20231/Hello/h1 hellsec & h1 adversarial mindset.md

+Due to the requirements of the homework found in Karvinen (2023), this is what I could have executed:

 # 1. Helsec presentation

 I have selected the Helsec video presented by Laura Kantaala (Helsec, 20 March 2023) because I need to understand from a very basic point what is cybersecurity.